-Download a water reminder app for your phone, or buy a water bottle with times on the side.
-This will help you get into the habit of drinking small amounts frequently.
-Having a water bottle is also a good way of monitoring what you have consumed that day and how much you have left to go.
+Download a water reminder app for your phone to keep track of your consumption.
+This sounds a bit extreme to some but this will help you get into the habit of drinking small amounts frequently. carrying a water bottle is also a good way of monitoring what you have consumed that day and how much you have left to go.

 So if you're ready to feel happy, healthy and strong, start by looking at optimising your hydration levels.
 Something as simple as drinking enough water can make a huge impact on your health, energy and vitality.